nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 We can break the GUI into several parts:

 1. **Menu Bar**: This is where you find auxiliary features
-2. **Command Box**: This is where you input commands to interact with QuickContacts
+2. **Command Box**: This is where you input commands to interact with Tutorium
 2. **Result Display Box**: This is where you get feedback from the command executed
 3. **Student List**: This is where you view all your students